-- Put the powdered sugar in a blender or processor, add in the softened butter, vanilla, and add in milk a tbsp at a time (a bit more or less) until you achieve the creamy texture you want.
+- Blend up powdered sugar, softened butter, vanilla, and add in chai-infused milk a tablespoon at a time (a bit more or less) until you achieve the creamy texture you want.

 - Blend again until creamy.
 To keep this frosting from hardening as it cools, I soaked a paper towel in water and covered the bowl completely until I’m ready to frost it.